Astuartooooo/Algorithms/README.md

-# sortingAlgorithms
+# Algorithms
-a repository to store all the codes of the sorting algorithms that I've encountered
+a repository to store all the codes of the algorithms that I've encountered